goosedb/minion/README.md

 4. Capturing the remainder of the path
 5. Handler function, compiler infers its type as `String -> [String] -> IO String`.
 Thus, the path `/api/internal/john/foo/bar/baz` would invoke the handler with arguments `"john"` and `["foo", "bar", "baz"]`.

 Note that `/>` is used after combinators that do not capture new values, while `.>` follows combinators that perform capturing.
 Internally, each of them is simply `$`, but with more concrete types.
+For a fork, you can use the explicit combinator `alt`, or simply use a list with `OverloadedLists`.
+We also have a combinator `!>` that captures a value, checks its validity, but doesn't pass it to the handler.
 ### Query params

 In Minion, you can extract query parameters from requests in various ways, which are defined in the following modules: